UBC-InfoVis/2021-436V-tutorials/3_D3_Tutorial/3_D3_Tutorial.md

 This means that we are merging new data with existing elements.
 In the merging process we have to consider:

-- What happens to new data values without existing, associated DOM elements (enter)
+- Enter: What happens to new data values without existing, associated DOM elements?
-- What happens to existing elements which have changed (update)
+- Update: What happens to existing elements which have changed?
-- What happens to existing DOM elements which are not associated with data anymore (exit)
+- Exit: What happens to existing DOM elements which are not associated with data anymore?

 ![Data Join](enter_update_exit_sketch.jpg?raw=true "Data Join")

-*To take care of the update pattern you have to change the sequence of your D3 code a little bit.
-Instead of chaining everything together, some code snippets must be separated.*
+To take care of the enter-update-exit pattern, we have to change the sequence of our D3 code a little bit.
+Instead of chaining everything together, some code snippets must be separated.

-We create an SVG and select it in D3:
+We create an SVG element and select it in D3:

 ```javascript
 const svg = d3.select('svg');